Euro zone fears starting to hit trade, financing

 "Definitely there are countries out there that are being negatively impacted," he said.
 "Generally the safe-haven status of the euro zone has been dented."

-Greece, at the epicentre of the crisis, was in effect cut off from trade finance long ago.
+Greece, at the epicenter of the crisis, was in effect cut off from trade finance long ago.

 "Even if you were to ask for a market price for Greece, it is very hard to obtain it.
 And it's been that way for a long time," Tan said.